josephvano/kube/README.md

 * Weave net
 * Calico

+Run **only one of the following** commands on the master node to setup pod networking, either calico or weave.

 #### Calico
 Calico seemed to work better.
 You have to make sure you initialize the master with the pod cidr block